Docstrings

 return a + b

 Docstrings (“documentation strings”) are used to describe what each object in your code does.
-They should be added to functions, classes, and tests.
+They should be added to functions and classes.

 Example: